MdMassum/atg-assignment-2/README.md

 # ATG Post-Comment Assignment

 ## Overview
 This is a Full Stack(Mern) application designed to manage posts, comments, and user authentication.
-It is built using React for frontend Express and Nodejs for Backend, Mongodb for database and other essential libraries to enhance performance and functionality.
+It is built using React for frontend, Express and Nodejs for Backend(Typescript), Mongodb for database and other essential libraries to enhance performance and functionality.

 ## Installation